Pancreatic Cancer: Symptoms, Causes, and Treatment

 Causes of Pancreatic Cancer

 The cause of pancreatic cancer is unclear.
-But many of the risk factors for this illness are known, and how some lead to malignant cell development.
+However, many risk factors for this illness are known, and some contribute to the development of malignant cells.

 - Oncogenes are genes that aid cell growth, division, and survival.